quentar/osm-vector-mbtiles/README.md

 OpenStreeMap is luckily open so hopefully having easy to get planet snapshot might help some projects.

 Bigger files for whole planet are hosted in Internet Archive at https://archive.org/details/osm-vector-mbtiles
-- planet file up to zoom level 12 (level 14 is still being processed)
+- planet file up to zoom level 14 for years 2019 and 2020
 - regions up to level 14 when finished

 This repository might carry more scripts and descriptions to help set up own map server using other excellent available tools out there.